A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

 As $\operatorname{K}_4$ is Abelian, Schur's lemma \cite{WuKiTung} tells us its irreducible representations over $\mathbb{C}$ are all one dimensional.
-For $\operatorname{K}_4$ this remains true even for real representations.
+For $\operatorname{K}_4$ this remains true even over $\mathbb{R}$.
 There are exactly four distinct irreducible representations of the Klein group, given in Tab.~(\ref{K4reps}).

 The representations here have been so named for two reasons.
 Firstly if an element transforms under the action $\rho_T$, this means it is `charged' under operators containing $\mathcal{T}$, and invariant otherwise; analogously for $\rho_P$.
 Objects which transform under the representation $\mathcal{\rho}_{PT}$ are to be understood as being charged under both $\mathcal{P}$ and $\mathcal{T}$, and so $\mathcal{P}\mathcal{T}$ acts as the identity.
 I.e. we may uniquely identify the representations by the which of $\mathcal{P}$ and $\mathcal{T}$ act as $-1$ in that representation.